deepkit/deepkit-website2/src/pages/documentation/dependency-injection/configuration.md

 ## Validation

-Also, all serialization and validation types from the previous chapters xref:validation.adoc[Validation] and xref:serialization.adoc[Serialization] can be used to specify in great detail what type and content restrictions an option must have.
+Also, all serialization and validation types from the previous chapters [Validation](validation.md) and [Serialization](serialization.md) can be used to specify in great detail what type and content restrictions an option must have.

 ```typescript
 class RootConfiguration {